-The CS100 measures barometric pressure for the range of 600 to 1100 mb.
+The CS100 measures barometric pressure for the range of 600 to 1100 hPa (mBar).
 This range equates to from below sea level (as in a mine) up to 12,000 feet above sea level.
-Designed for use in environmental applications, the CS100 is compatible with all Campbell Scientific dataloggers.Read More
+Designed for use in environmental applications, the CS100 is compatible with all Campbell Scientific data loggers.Read More

-The CS100 is encased in a stainless steel and polyester case fitted with an 1/8 in. barbed fitting for pressure connection.
-It includes an internal switching circuit that allows the datalogger to power the barometer only during measurement, which reduces power consumption.
+The CS100 is encased in a stainless-steel and polyester case fitted with an 1/8 in. barbed fitting for pressure connection.
+It includes an internal switching circuit that allows the data logger to power the barometer only during measurement, which reduces power usage.

 Number of FAQs related to CS100: 9

 Noisy measurements may be caused by several factors:

 Yes, but only if certain conditions are met: